Average lifting capacity of men

 Average Untrained Man Squat

-An untrained adult man can usually squat body weight or slightly less (95–135 lb).
+An untrained adult man can usually squat body mass or slightly less (95–135 lbs).

-• Strongman / powerlifters: 2× bodyweight or more
+• Strongman / powerlifters: 2× body mass or more

 Overhead Press Strength Standards (OHP)